French 2 lower: module 3

 What is the course about?

-This course aims to strengthen your elementary knowledge of French.
-You will learn new structures and vocabulary around different topics to express yourself in everyday situations.
-The emphasis is on speaking and listening.
+This course aims to consolidate and further develop your elementary knowledge of French.
+You will learn new structures and vocabulary around different everyday life topics.
+You will also learn more about the French speaking world.
+The emphasis will be put on speaking and listening.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.